spencerbraun/stats_notes/CS161/Algorithm_Analysis_and_Design.md

 ##### Heaps

 * Complete binary tree s.t. every descendent of a node has a larger key
-* Two invariants - balanced and ordered
+* Two invariants - complete and ordered
 * Insert fast and extract-min fast
 * Insert - got to first empty node, plop new value there, this is O(1).
 Make sure we still have a complete binary tree, then make sure that the keys are sorted correctly for a heap.
 Then “bubble up” if the child is bigger than the parent node until they key is smaller than its children.
 Each bubble up is constant time, so this takes at most O(logn), the total number of levels.
-* Extract-min - Look at root, set min to top node.
-Bubble down to the smaller of the child keys, then re-sort down the tree to make a valid heap.
-Book has us setting the bottom node (now violating the invariant) to the root, then bubble down to using smallest child logic until invariants fixed.
+* Extract-min - Extract root, since this is the min.
+Set the bottom node (now violating the invariant) to the root, then bubble down using smallest child logic until invariant fixed.
 Taking the right-most, bottom-most element to the top, then bubble down.
 * In either case, swapping up the tree or down the tree with O(1) with each operation.
 In total, we have the O(height), and since it is a binary tree, this is O(logn).
 * Heap is not a unique ordering of the elements.

 ##### Binary Search Tree

-* Support all of the operations that a sorted array supports plus insertions and deletions in O(logn) time - dynamic
+* Supports all of the operations that a sorted array supports plus insertions and deletions in O(logn) time - dynamic
 * Invariant: every left descendent of a node has key less than the node and right has key larger.
 * Look up the tree to check if a tree is violating this property.
 You can make many different BST for a set of values.
 * Similar to QuickSort - choose a root (pivot), then sort elements left and right, repeat.
 * In order traversal - outputs the elements in sorted order.
 Do the left subtree first, print the key, then traverse the right.
 Runs in O(n).
 * Search - traverse down the levels of the tree.
 Right if we are looking for a bigger key than current node, left otherwise.
 If there is no path towards the direction we need, return None.
 O(height) / O(logn).
 To find min or max, we simply traverse a single direction until the end.
-Note if the value is not in the tree, we may not get the closest value, we get either the key just below or above which might not be the same thing.
+Note if the value is not in the tree, we may not get the closest value, since if a parent node is the closest but bigger (smaller) than the searched valued, we will perform one more search left (right) and take that value as the terminus.
 * Insert - start with search, then insert when we cannot traverse to a closer key.
 * Delete - search, delete, but also need to move children to new nodes, but this happens in O(1) time so the search time dominates.
 * Height of tree - longest path from root to leaf.
 Best case is log(n) but the worst case in n-1 if you have a single chain.
 Balance is important.
 Therefore important to think of running time in terms of O(height) and consider whether we can guarantee a certain height limit or know the height from the problem.